 GALLOWAY WITHOUT PYLONS has been set up to persuade Scottish Power Energy Networks (SPEN) and the Scottish Government to protect Galloway from the giant pylons proposed in the Kendoon to Tongland 132kV Reinforcement Project.
-We want the entire line buried underground.
+We want the section between Glenlee and Tongland buried underground.

 The grid is made up of high-voltage transmission lines that transport power efficiently over long distances, and lower voltage lines that distribute power more locally.
 High-voltage lines generally run overhead on pylons, with some underground, or on the sea-bed if offshore.
 Lower-voltage lines are carried by smaller pylons and wooden poles, or often run underground in urban areas.